rigaya/NVEnc/NVEncC_Options.en.md

     Noise sigma for noise models.
   - frames=&lt;int&gt; (default: 1)
     Temporal window size for models with `T*3` RGB input channels and 3 output channels.
 Specify a positive odd number so that the output corresponds to the centre frame.
+    For registered models with `frames` set in `models.json`, the registry value takes precedence.
   - mask=&lt;string&gt;
     Grayscale mask image for a two-input ONNX model.
 White pixels are processed and black pixels are retained.
 This is intended for static masks such as logo or watermark removal.
   - out_res=&lt;WxH&gt;